-- 1. Watch out for your friends and fellow students/employees.
-If you see someone who looks like they could be in trouble or need help, ask if they are ok. - 2.
-Confront people who seclude, hit on, try to make out with, or have sex with people who are incapacitated.
+- Watch out for your friends and fellow students/employees.
+If you see someone who looks like they could be in trouble or need help, ask if they are ok. - Confront people who seclude, hit on, try to make out with, or have sex with people 1 Burn, S.M.
+(2009).
+A situational model of sexual assault prevention through bystander intervention.
+Sex Roles, 60, 779-792.